KiDS-1000 cosmology: Combined second- and third-order shear statistics

-The impact of galaxy IA is a known contaminating signal to the cosmic shear measurements that needs to be accounted for in all weak lensing studies.
-In order to model the effects of intrinsic alignment, we use the non-linear alignment (NLA) model \citep{Bridle2007}, which is a one-parameter model described as
+The impact of galaxy IA is a known contaminating signal to the cosmic shear measurements that must be accounted for in all weak lensing studies.
+To model the effects of intrinsic alignment, we use the non-linear alignment (NLA) model \citep{Bridle2007}, which is a one-parameter model described as

 where $D_+$ is the linear growth factor at redshift $z$, $\bar{C_1}= 5\times 10^{-14} M_{\odot}^{-1} h^{-2}$ Mpc$^3$, as calibrated in \citet{Brown2002}, and $A_{\mathrm{IA}}$ captures the coupling strength between the matter density and the tidal field.